 In December 2012, the Fed stated that it would end the program and replace it with a stronger version of its existing policy of "quantitative easing" – which seeks to lower long-term rates by making open-market purchases of longer-dated U.S. Treasuries and mortgage-backed securities.

 The idea is that by purchasing longer-term bonds, the Fed can help drive prices up and yields down (since prices and yields move in opposite directions).
 At the same time, selling shorter-term bonds should cause their yields to go up (since their prices would fall).
-The program gets its name from the fact that in combination, these two actions “twist” the shape of the yield curve.
+In combination, these two actions “twist” the shape of the yield curve.

 Why Does the Fed Want Lower Long-Term Interest Rates?

-Lower longer-term yields goose the economy by making loans less expensive for those looking to buy homes, purchase cars, and finance projects.
+Lower longer-term yields help boost the economy by making loans less expensive for those looking to buy homes, purchase cars, and finance projects, while saving becomes less desirable because it doesn't pay as much interest.

 What Events Preceded Operation Twist?